avito-tech/go-transaction-manager/README.md

 ## Contribution

-1. To local development sync dependencies use `make go.work.sync`.
-2. After finalizing of changes bump up version in all drivers.

-* To install all dependencies use `make go.mod.tidy` or `make go.mod.vendor`.
-* To run all tests use `make go.test` or `make go.test.with_real_db` for integration tests.

 ### Requirements

 - [golangci-lint](https://golangci-lint.run/welcome/install/)

 ### Local Running

+1. `make go.work.sync` syncs dependencies for local development.
+2. After finalizing of changes bump up version for all drivers.

+* To install all dependencies use `make go.mod.tidy` or `make go.mod.vendor`.
+* To run all tests use `make go.test` or `make go.test.with_real_db` for integration tests.

 To run database by docker, there is [docker-compose.yaml](trm/drivers/test/docker-compose.yaml).
 ```bash